-The councils have continued to be innovative when thinking about how we can make savings and even generate our own income.
-2016 saw Forest Heath invest in local assets by buying a 17.5 hectare solar farm in Lakenheath which is predicted to generate a surplus of around £300,000 in the first year.
-Furthermore, St Edmundsbury have made significant progress with ambitions to bring new jobs, housing and education through opening the first part of the Eastern Relief Road, an investment which is expected to generate millions of pounds for the local economy once completed.
+The council has continued to be innovative when thinking about how we can make savings and even generate our own income.
+St Edmundsbury have made significant progress with ambitions to bring new jobs, housing and education through opening the first part of the Eastern Relief Road, an investment which is expected to generate millions of pounds for the local economy once completed.
+To promote this the council have facilitated a £4m loan facility for the development of the infrastructure in this area.